 How you apply

-As with any credit card application, it’s really important to go what’s called a “soft check” first.
+As with any credit card application, it’s really important you check eligibility first through something called a “soft check”.
 This will give you an idea of your chances of getting the card in question.
 More on this here.

 How you’ll clear it